raspberrydonuts/website/README.md

 # Personal Website
-My personal website made using React and deployed with Github Pages
+My personal website made using React and deployed with Github Pages.
+Click [here](www.jaredplim.com) to check it out!

-I used this template and implemented some of my own features on top: https://colorlib.com/wp/template/jackson/
+I used [this template](https://colorlib.com/wp/template/jackson/) and implemented some of my own features on top

-www.jaredplim.com

-I also made my own site data analytics engine with Node.js and MongoDB, and deployed both of these to an AWS EC2 instance.
+I also made my own site data analytics engine with Node.js and MongoDB and deployed both of these to an AWS EC2 instance.

 ## Steps on getting MongoDB and Node.js server to stay running after ssh-ing into the AWS EC2 instance: